California Criminal Law

 California Code of Criminal Procedure

 If you are arrested, a reputable attorney will advise you of the California Code of criminal procedure.
-In some cases, those charged with a crime have to post a bond to be released from jail.
-But, when an individual is charged with committing a violent crime, he or she may not be released from jail.
+In some cases, those charged with a crime must post a bond to be released from jail.
+But, when an individual is charged with committing a violent crime, they may not be released from prison.

-The charges have to be filed within 48 hours after the arrest by the prosecutor.
+The charges must be filed within 48 hours after the arrest by the prosecutor.
 At the arraignment, the person charged can hear the nature of the charges and pleads guilty, not guilty, or no contest.

 Being convicted of a criminal charge may result in harsh penalties, such as jail time, that have life-long consequences.
 Even after serving time, you may still face the collateral consequences of the conviction, such as difficulties finding a job, furthering your education, or securing adequate housing.